jes/scamp-cpu/README.md

 I have some blog posts here: https://incoherency.co.uk/blog/tags/cpu.html

 I have created an emulator (see in `emulator/`) and a compiler (`compiler/`).
-Although there is still useful work to be done on the compiler, it can now compile itself from within the emulator, provided the `include` lines are preprocessed outside.
+Although there is still useful work to be done on the compiler, it can now compile itself from within the emulator.

 I have written quite a lot of the kernel (see `os/`).
 It can do most of the system calls.
 It needs more error-checking, bounds-checking, etc..
 It can load programs off a filesystem stored on a block device and execute them, but obviously